THE HISTORY OF THE BAPTIST CHURCHES IN A NUTSHELL

 Our doctrine make sense, it will not make sense if you saved by Jesus and then you lose it again.
 Galatian 2:21

 SPERAY: Your comment doesn’t make sense and you misinterpreted Galatians.
-The Baptist religions doesn’t make sense because they imply that Jesus didn’t really die for everyone, but only the elect.
+The Baptist religions don’t make sense because they imply that Jesus didn’t really die for everyone, but only the elect.
 Baptists believe that God doesn’t give all men the grace to be saved and so Christ cries with crocodile tears as He tells them to follow Him which no man can do without grace which only God can give.
 I’m sorry but the Baptist religions are SATANIC and I make no apologies for saying so.
 You’re only fooling yourself if you think that you’re saved.
 You’re obviously not a Christian whatsoever since you reject the historic Christian faith as it was handed down.
 I’ll be glad to go doctrine by doctrine with you to prove that you don’t really follow your Bible even at face value.

 Any doctrine that requires anything extra is a false doctrine.

-SPERAY: Any religion that denies what Christ said is need for salvation is a false religion.
+SPERAY: Any religion that denies what Christ said is needed for salvation is a false religion.
 Christ said, Baptism is needed, Faith is needed, obedience to the Commandments is needed, forgiving others is needed, and many more things, too.

 Not by works Gal 2:16, Ro 3:20, 3:28, Ef.
 2:8-9.